President Trump orders to 'not allow' transgender track athlete to compete in California championships

 NOT A NEW STORY

-In the past calendar year, there have been two sizable stories related to a transgender athlete competing in girls high school athletics.
+In the last couple of years, there have been sizable stories related to a transgender athlete competing in girls high school athletics.

 However, leading up the finals, the two athletes faced backlash and decided to not compete in the CIF state finals.